fabi8bit/clubbub/README.md

 ### Features

 This website features only one page.
-The Html is divided in sections that are displayed or hidden acordingly to the user action.
-This section are login, wizard, instruction, and story.
+The Html is divided into sections that are displayed or hidden according to the user action.
+The sections are login, wizard, instructions, and story.

 - __Login__

   - The login features only one input for username and a button to enter the wizard section.
-Not providing the username, will result in an alert pop-up asking for the input.
-The input field is taken to display the user name in the next sections and it's not submitted.
-Clicking the enter button the Story Wizard section is diplayed and the login section hidden.
+Not providing the username will result in an alert pop-up asking for the input.
+The input field is used to display the username in the following sections and it's not submitted to any servers.
+By clicking the enter button, the Story Wizard section is displayed and the login section hidden.

 ![Login](readme_assets/readme_imgs/mobile_login_ss.webp)

 - __Wizard Area__

   - The Wizard Area allows to select the element of the story, and to display it.
-The Wizard is conceptually divided in three parts: Instruction, Choice Area, and Controls Area.
+The Wizard is conceptually divided into three parts: Instructions, Choice Area, and Controls Area.

-    - The instruction button display the instruction on how to play the game
+    - The instructions button displays the instructions on how to play the game

     - _Choice Area_: